sharwari09/sp19-281-mavericks/ProjectJournal.md

 # Microservices Distribution
 1. User signup - (Owner: Pratik Bhandarkar)<br/>
-   - This microservice allows a user to sign up with out app.
+   - This microservice allows a user to sign up with our app.
    - During sign up a user has to provide his/her email id (which can later be used to login) and a password.
    - The user details and credentials are stored in the MongoDB cluster.
 A user, on signed up, can book register for an event and create his/her own events to be hosted.